What Is Solubility?

 Significance of Solubility Product

-- Presence of common ion may affect the equilibrium and hence the concentration (solubility) but not solubility product.
+- The presence of a common ion may affect the equilibrium and hence, the concentration (solubility) but not the solubility product.

 - Precipitation of the solutes occurs when the ionic product exceeds the Ksp.